 CMS Monitored Alarm systems: CMS (central monitoring station) is also referred to as an Alarm receiving center or ARC.
 Imagine a large room with a lot of large TV screens and big monitors, more or less that’s how a CMS looks like!

-CMS is capable of processing millions of signals every second and professionally trained operator’s process those signals with software algorithms.
+CMS is capable of processing millions of signals every second and professionally trained operators process those signals with software algorithms.

 In nutshell, the CMS is constantly connected with the alarm system installed at your home and it monitors, maintains, and looks after the alarm system!
 When I say constantly connected, I mean in real-time!
 The alarm system sends a notification every 30 seconds to CMS, just to confirm if everything is working as expected.. pretty cool, isn’t it!

-So if a battery goes low, someone tries to steal any sensor, someone tries to open it, any communication issue, network issue, alarm trigger, smoke, fire or anything like that – these guys at CMS can make sure that appropriate action is taken.
+So if a battery goes low, someone tries to steal any sensor, someone tries to open it, any communication issue, network issue, alarm trigger, smoke, fire, or anything like that – these guys at CMS can make sure that appropriate action is taken.

 This is why monitored alarm systems are not sold as PRODUCT, but they are offered as a SERVICE, cause you don’t just buy the hardware, you opt for a monitoring service!

 CMS works round the clock, literally.
 In fact, in order to qualify, certain standards must be met!
-Typically, CMS has to prove the uptime of 99.99%, this will come about 1 hour of system downtime in a YEAR, So it’s a service which does not take weekend breaks or Christmas holidays, after all, an accident can happen anytime.
+Typically, CMS has to prove the uptime of 99.99%, this will come about 1 hour of system downtime in a YEAR, So it’s a service that does not take weekend breaks or Christmas holidays, after all, an accident can happen anytime.

 In nutshell, CMS monitored alarm systems are indisputably considered the most effective way to protect a home or shop and are adopted by millions in western countries.
-But in India, due to high installation and monitoring cost and awareness issues in general, these are rarely known.
+But in India, due to high installation and monitoring costs and awareness issues in general, these are rarely known.